ProKids Celebrates 40 Years of Service to

 By 2011, ProKids CASA Volunteers served more than 500 children.
 At that time, Hamilton County Job and Family Services had more than 2,700 children the child protection system.

-As of 2016, The Hamilton County Public Defender’s Office continues to receive government funds for its work.
+The Hamilton County Public Defender’s Office continues to receive government funds for its work.
 ProKids depends on donations by individuals and grants from local and national organizations.

 ProKids had been located downtown on Melrose Place and on Kemper Lane.
 But years of growth and continued community support meant that ProKids needed an expanded space.
 In 2009, thanks to the generosity of the Manuel D. & Rhoda Mayerson Foundation, ProKids moved into a larger facility at Burnet Avenue and William Howard Taft Road.
 A former law office, this move enabled ProKids to expand its staff to support an increasing number of cases and a growing number of CASA Volunteers.